-At the University Pain Medicine Center, with offices in Murray Hill, New York City, and throughout New Jersey, the pain management specialists offer comprehensive diagnostic and treatment services for chronic joint pain stemming from arthritis, an injury, or another degenerative condition.
+At the University Pain and Spine Center, with offices in Englewood Cliffs, Monroe Township, Clark, Freehold, and Somerset, New Jersey, the pain management specialists offer comprehensive diagnostic and treatment services for chronic joint pain stemming from arthritis, an injury, or another degenerative condition.
 Customized care plans focus on easing pain and restoring function in your joint.
-Call the University Pain Medicine Center nearest you or request an appointment online today.
+Call the University Pain and Spine Center nearest you or request an appointment online today.

 Your sacroiliac joints (we call them the "SI" joints) are the places where your hips meet your spine.
 These joints don't have a lot of flexibility, but they do move slightly as you move your body.
 And if SI joints become damaged or diseased, it can be painful.

 Treatment depends on the cause of your pain.
 You may benefit from physical therapy, or from injections of medicine into your joint.
 You may benefit from a procedure called "radiofrequency ablation."
 It uses electricity to destroy the painful nerve endings in your joint.
 If these aren't helpful, you may need surgery to stabilize your joint.
 Your healthcare provider can create a plan that's right for you.

 Your joints allow you to move your body in a variety of ways, so you can stay physically active.
 Joints consist of bones, muscles, tendons, and other tissues that work together with every move you make.

 When you injure a joint, your joint may not function as it should, and any damage can lead to persistent pain.
 You may also develop chronic joint pain due to an underlying degenerative condition, like arthritis, that causes the joint structures to break down or wear out.